 1.1.1.
-Energy Resources
+Energy resources

-Australia is endowed with abundant, high-quality and diverse energy resources (Map 1).
+Australia is endowed with abundant, high-quality and diverse energy resources (Map 2-1).
 Australia has around 34 percent of the world's uranium resources, 14 percent of the world's black coal resources, and almost 2 percent of world gas resources.
 It has only a small proportion of the world's crude oil resources.
 Australia also has large, widely distributed wind, solar, geothermal, hydroelectricity, ocean energy, and bioenergy resources.

-Geoscience Australia (GA) and the Bureau of Resources and Energy Economics (BREE) published Australian Energy Resource Assessment (AERA) in June 2014 (GA and BREE, 2014), which has informed the present section of this report.
+Geoscience Australia and the Bureau of Resources and Energy Economics (BREE) published the Australian Energy Resource Assessment (AERA) in June 2014 (Geoscience Australia and BREE, 2014), which has informed the present section of this report.
 Australia's energy resources are a key contributor to Australia's economic prosperity.
-Its estimated total demonstrated non-renewable energy resources, with the exception of oil, have increased since 2010.
+It is estimated that total demonstrated non-renewable energy resources, except oil, have increased since 2010.